jiamun0226/FYP_Speech-Processing/README.md

   3. Use this command to run the program: $ ./fypsh

 If you are using other robot, please follow these steps:
+  1. Create a package, can follow the tutorials: http://wiki.ros.org/ROS/Tutorials/CreatingPackage
-  1. Download all files except for "student_model" & "student_staff.csv":
+  2. Download all files into the package folder except for "student_model" & "student_staff.csv"
+  3. Intall requirement.txt: $ pip install -r requirements.txt
+  4. Ensure that all the files in the package folder are executable $ chmod +x <filename>.py
+  5.